M859n8/bachelor-implementation/frontend/README.md

 # Frontend for Visual-Motor Coordination Tests
-This is the frontend part of a cross-platform mobile application for assessing cognitive and motor skills using interactive tests.
+This is the frontend part of a cross-platform mobile application for assessing human perceptual-motor skills using interactive tests.
 Implemented with React Native and Expo.

-## Requirements
-- Node.js ≥ 18.x
-- npm ≥ 9.x or yarn

 ### Core Dependencies
 These are defined in package.json and installed automatically: